Dawllin/Dawllin/README.md

 - 👋 Hi, I’m @Dawllin
 - 👀 I’m interested in Learning
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on open source projects, particularly in game development using Unity and C#.
-I’m also interested in learning more about artificial intelligence in gaming
+- 💞️ I’m looking to collaborate on open source projects.
+I’m also interested in learning more about artificial intelligence
 - 📫 How to reach me xcyu-1001@outlook.com
-- 😄 Pronouns: He/him
-- ⚡ Fun fact: I can speak 3 languages: English, Portuguese and Spanish